-- 2.1 MANUFACTURERS - A. In other Part 2 articles where titles below introduce lists, the following requirements apply to product selection: - 1.
+- A. In other Part 2 articles where titles below introduce lists, the following requirements apply to product selection: - 1.
 Available Products: Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to, products specified. - 2.
 Products: Subject to compliance with requirements, provide one of the products specified. - 3.
 Basis-of-Design Product: The design for each residential appliance is based on the product named.
 Subject to compliance with requirements, provide either the named product or a comparable product by one of the other manufacturers specified. - 4.
 All appliances & finishes must be submitted and approved by the Owner/Developer prior to ordering. - 5.
-Confirm selected or submitted appliances fit in the designed space with manufacturers listed or recommended clearances. - 2.2 COOKING APPLIANCES, provide one at each unit as indicated on plans. - A. Range (ADA, Accessible Units, front controls), Black - 1.
-Products: 30" wide x 34" tall (max.)
-Free-Standing with Front Controls - 2.
-Acceptable manufacturers, submit equals for approval. - a.
-Amana Appliances, General Electric Company; Hotpoint; KitchenAid, Maytag - B. Range (Adaptable Units), Black - 1.
-Products: 30" wide x 36" tall, Free-Standing Range - 2.
-Acceptable manufacturers, submit equals for approval. - a.
-Amana Appliances, General Electric Company; Hotpoint; KitchenAid, Maytag - C. Microwave Oven Over Range, (Adaptable Units), Black - 1.
-Products: Over Range Microwave Oven 1.5 cf, 950 watt - 2.
-Acceptable manufacturers, submit equals for approval. - a.
-Amana Appliances; General Électric Company; Hotpoint; KitchenAid; Maytag;
+Confirm selected or submitted appliances fit in the designed space with manufacturers listed or recommended clearances. - 2.2 COOKING APPLIANCES, provide one at each unit and clubhouse as indicated. - Range (ADA Units, front controls), Black A. - Products: 30" Free Standing with Front Controls Similar to RG below 1.
+2. - Acceptable manufacturers, submit equals for approval. - Amana Appliances, General Electric Company; Hotpoint; KitchenAid, Maytag a. - B. Range RG, Black - Products: 30" Free Standing Range 1. - Acceptable manufacturers, submit equals for approval.
+2. - Amana Appliances, General Electric Company; Hotpoint; KitchenAid, Maytag a. - C. Microwave Oven Over Range, MO, Black - Products: Over Range Microwave Oven 1.5 cf, 950 watt, 1. - 2.
+Acceptable manufacturers, submit equals for approval. - Amana Appliances; General Electric Company; Hotpoint; KitchenAid; Maytag; a.